nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

 ### 2. **What is the username/password for the account?**

-Analysis of the network logs (`rhino.log`) revealed that the suspect logged into the University’s server using the following credentials:
+Analysis of the network logs (`rhino.log`) revealed that the suspect logged into the Universityâ€™s server using the following credentials:

 - **Username:** `gnome`
 - **Password:** `gnome123`